-If a sample is marked with the letter "N" for North and "C" for Closest, have the operator identify the northern most field in the farm in the State.
+If a sample is marked with the letter "N" for North and "C" for Closest, have the operator identify the northern most field that is closest to the farm operation in the State.
 If two fields are the same distance north, select the field on the right (clockwise).